Written by: Ankit Yadav

 [read_meter]

 Speed has always been a crucial element in cricket.
 Fast bowlers can change the dynamics of a match with their sheer pace, intimidating batsmen, and providing thrilling moments for fans.
+Our list of the top 13 fastest bowler in the world will walk you through some of the prominent names in cricket.

 Get ready to spot your favorite cricketer as you continue to read until the end!

-Here’s a quick look at the top 10 fastest bowlers, their record speeds, and other details:
+Here’s a quick look at the top 13 fastest bowlers, their record speeds, and other details:

 CricketerBall SpeedCountryAgainstYear